bryantChhun/BayLabs/README.md

 Dependencies
 simpleitk, scikit-image, scipy, vtk, keras, tensorflow

-Download the repo to your drive then run pip install:
+Download the repo to your drive then run script commands from root directory.

-	cd repo/path
-	pip install .

 # Data